tommclark/setap-documentation/docs/source/components.rst

 Main Components
 ==================

-These are the pages that make up th event app.
+These are the pages that make up the event app.

 1. Start Page
 ----------------